 Where you begin troubleshooting depends upon the symptoms of the failure.
-Start by checking the basics as outlined in the following section.
+If a performance test or adjustment fails, refer to the troubleshooting recommendations in the N7841A Help.
+For other failures, start by checking the basics as outlined in the following section.
 Also review the flowchart in Figure 4-1 on page 4-5.
 You should then be able to determine where in the troubleshooting procedure to begin, to locate the failed assembly.